 The platform offers loans for both residential and commercial properties.
 These include rental apartments, development loans, office spaces, land plots, and commercial spaces, among other things.
 Interest rates on development loans can very from 13% to 15% p.a.

 Other rental projects (i.e. not development loans) have two sources of income.
 Yield and capital growth.
 Yield may range from 6% to 8%, and capital growth can be as high as 7% p.a.

 The Secondary Market

-If you are unhappy with your investments, need to free up some cash, or are looking for some bargain deals, there is an option through Reinvest24 to be able to sell your shares before the property has been exited.
+If you are unhappy with your investments, need to free up some cash, or are looking for additional investment opportunities, there is an option through Reinvest24 to be able to sell your shares before the property has been exited.

 To do this, you can utilise the recently introduced secondary market.
 As soon as another investor purchases your listed shares, you receive your money instantly.
 More information about the secondary market can be found on in the platforms blog post here.

 When you go into a property, there will be a little section under “Reflection of Market State”, which will show you the current offers available.
 These are the shares that other members of the platform are trying to sell.
 In the example below, you can see that the share price ranges from €0.97, to €2.00.

 The shares will always be bought from the bottom up.
 So as you enter the value you are willing to purchase, the corresponding prices will light up.

 In the example (above) of buying shares on the secondary market, you can see that €4,000 in this particular property will correspond of share packets of €0.97, €0.98, and €0.99, overall bringing my average share price to €0.9744.
 There are no transaction fees for buyers on the secondary market.